 The Know ALL website uses a third-party service provided by Google that dynamically translates web content.
-Translations are machine generated, so may not be an exact or complete translation, and Know ALL cannot guarantee the accuracy of translated content.
+Translations are machine generated, so they may not be exact or complete; Know ALL cannot guarantee the accuracy of translated content.
 Know ALL and its employees will not be liable for any direct, indirect, or consequential damages (even if foreseeable) resulting from use of the Google Translate feature.
 For further support with Google Translate, visit Google Translate Help.
+The interviews webpage also uses YouTube, where subtitles and translations are generated automatically by AI; please be advised to exercise caution when precise interpretation is required.
+For further support with YouTube, visit YouTube Help.

 A prognosis is a description of the overall outlook or forecast of your disease.
 It may include positive or negative predictions about things like symptoms, recovery, and treatment needs.
 Your acute lymphoblastic leukemia prognosis is influenced by a number of factors, but even knowing these cannot tell you the exact course of the disease.
 Certain factors may indicate whether you require more aggressive treatment.